cypriansakwa/prove_threshold_policy/README.md

 The circuit ensures that a prover can demonstrate compliance with the threshold **without revealing** the private value `secret_share`.

-## 🧠 Use Case

-This circuit is useful for:

-- 🔐 Social recovery in wallets
-- 🎓 Anonymous eligibility checks
-- 🛡️ Zero-knowledge access control
-- ✅ Proving policy compliance without exposing sensitive data

 ## 📦 Circuit Logic

 ```rust